Kokodayo-CN/HorseRaceCalculator/README.md

 Player can use the calculated results to get a better picture of the current race, instead of being stuck on abstract odd figures.

 ## How to use it?
-Simply head to "Release" and download the executable file from the latest release.
-You can then run the calculator directly.
-No installation required.
+Simply head to "Release" and download the zip file from the latest release.
+You can then run the calculator directly in the uncompressed folder.
+No installation required, and no Internet connection required.

 ## Whan it CANNOT do?
 This calculator can only calculate the actual **POSSIBILITIES** of winning for each race.
 It **DOES NOT** guarantee that the horse with the highest possibility of winning will actually win.